 Social studies supports students in participating actively and responsibly in a changing pluralistic society.
 Important values and attitudes in social studies relate to self, others, community, environment, and citizenship.
 Positive values and attitudes concerning self involve a sense of personal worth and efficacy.
-The belief that one can contribute to collective well-being and make a positive difference in society begins with self-esteem and is supported by a sense of connectedness to others.
-This belief supports the development of values such as respect, integrity, responsibility, and commitment.
+The belief that one can contribute to collective well-being and make a positive difference K-12 Goals for Developing Identity and Interdependence: